 (ii) a description of any corrective and preventive actions taken.

-The documentation should be available for inspection at the manufacturer’s site and be available to a competent authority upon request.
+This documentation should be available for inspection at the manufacturer’s site and be available to a competent authority upon request

 A PSUR must be produced by those responsible for:

 - Class IIa, IIb and III medical devices (as defined by the MDR)